-Here’s a poster produced by the city of Muenster, Germany, which is rated as one of Germany’s most bicycle-friendly cities.
+Here’s a poster produced by the city of Muenster, Germany, which has been described as one of Germany’s most bicycle-friendly cities.
 Click on the image to see a larger version.

 In case the poster’s message isn’t clear enough, the sky is cloudy in the picture with the cars.
 The sun is peeking out in the picture with the bus and shines brightly in the one with the bicycles.

 - Bicycle: 72 people are transported on 72 bikes, which requires 90 square meters.

 - Car: Based on an average occupancy of 1.2 people per car, 60 cars are needed to transport 72 people, which takes 1,000 square meters.

 - Bus: 72 people can be transported on 1 bus, which only requires 30 square meters of space and no permanent parking space, since it can be parked elsewhere.

 I have no question myself that overuse of private motor vehicles is a problem in cities.
 But good design requires a good understanding of the problem.
 Let’s take a more sophisticated look in to space requirments.

 - 72 bicycles in 90 square meters — that’s 1 1/4 square meter per bicycle.
 If we allow 2 meters (6 1/2 feet) of length for each bicycle — giving about 25 cm (10 inches) of following distance between each one and the next — acceptable only among experienced road racers — then they have only 1/2 meter of width in which to ride — about 19 inches, less than the width of many bicycle handlebars.